UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 UTSA vs. Louisiana Tech College Football Odds, Plays and Insights

-The Louisiana Tech Bulldogs (2-4, 0-0 C-USA) are touchdown underdogs in a road C-USA matchup against the No. 24 UTSA Roadrunners (7-0, 0-0 C-USA) on Saturday, October 23, 2021 at Joe Aillet Stadium.
-The total has been set at 59 points for this matchup.
+Oddsmakers give the No. 24 UTSA Roadrunners (7-0, 0-0 C-USA) the edge when they visit the Louisiana Tech Bulldogs (2-4, 0-0 C-USA) on Saturday, October 23, 2021 in a matchup between C-USA foes at Joe Aillet Stadium.
+UTSA is favored by a touchdown.
+The over/under is 60 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.